-The Office of the Internal Ombudsman provides residents, community members, ratepayers, local businesses, staff, Councillors and other Council Stakeholders with an 'independent ear' regarding complaints about:
+The Office of the Internal Ombudsman provides residents, community members, ratepayers, local businesses, staff, Councillors and other Council Stakeholders with an “independent ear” about:

 - Corrupt conduct

-- Details of your complaint and all relevant information relating to the persons involved and actions
+- All relevant details and information relating to the persons involved and actions

 - The solution you are seeking